marcobeierer/joomla-authentication-logger/README.md

 - User logout
 - User logout failure
 - Password change (not yet implemented)
+- Forget password (not yet implemented)
-- Password reset (not yet implemented)
+- Forgot username (not yet implemented)

 ## What is logged?
 - Time